pietroppeter/nimib/sandbox/notes.md

+## Naming

+- not sure I still like the name backend for the rendering engine that changes from blocks to string (and could be a themed html, a json, markdown...)

+### notes on backends

+- I could implement specific behaviours:
+  - markdown backend defaults to html backend when not defined
+  - html backend could default to a commented json output when not defined
+  - json backend should always be defined
+    - but stuff can be marked as to be skipped, e.g. the default theme should not be serialized

 ## Second day - Feb 28

 - [x] review Hugo solution for oop
-- define a scope and make explicit goals and assumptions
+- [x] define a scope and make explicit goals and assumptions
 - answer why OOP question
 - start working on it, starting from api